 My schedules were often far too tight to spend countless hours sitting around in airport lobbies.
 So.
-Risking life and limb with a three day furious drive up from Milan, through Switzerland and Germany and then via a Baltic ferry to Sweden; finally finishing up in Stockholm on 7th December 1980.
-Save for a couple or so customer visits in each country, all virtually non stop and in the depths of winter.
+Risking life and limb with a three day furious drive up from Milan, through Switzerland and Germany and then via a Baltic ferry to Sweden; finally finishing up in Stockholm on 7th December 1983.
+Save for one or even two customer visits in each country, all virtually non stop and in the depths of winter.
 My car, a state of the art Rover and normally shiny, jet black, SD1 V8, was by this time so dirty as to be almost unrecognisable.
 It was also making me and any other poor sod that accidentally brushed against it very dirty as well.
 So through a car wash I decided it had to go.

 The first wash operation was the application of a concoction of scalding hot, pink foam.
 In generous Swedish quantities of course.
 I had the presence of mind to climb over the seat backs and reach for my umbrella.
 Opening an umbrella in a car is not easy.
 I had never had occasion to try it before and was now finding the operation less than straightforward.
 I got it figured just as the car entered the first of the rotary brushes.
 I was amazed that these brushes could suck my umbrella out of my grip and through the window with such violence.
 They then proceeded to use it, cheekily wrapped around the brush like a flail, to beat seven bells out of my car.
 Much to the amusement of the occupants of the inevitable line of Volvos that were following me through.
 Amused that is until realising, like me, they too had no escape and were next at the flail.
 Through all the water I could just make out the expression on the face of the driver behind me.
 What a picture.
 "No sense of humour these Swedes."
 I thought.